UIUXEngineering/ix-material/src/assets/guides/create/material-app/ARCHITECTURE.md

 to consume, etc.

 In the directory structure above, the 'user' feature is a core feature as it is global to the entire app.
-It's store is maintained in the sure directory, but may be referenced in the ./app/store service for ease of consumption by other modules ( easier to import ).
+It's store is maintained in the same directory, but may be referenced in the ./app/store service for ease of consumption by other modules ( easier to import ).
 It may be consumed by the home module -- a lazy loaded module, and the header -- a non-lazy loaded module, hence it belongs in the core module